 Once the batten is installed, in order to fit the batten tip into the trailing edge hem, you will need to unlock the lever part of the tip and pivot it upwards.
-To unlock the tip, place a slight downward pressre on the top of the lever portion of the tip, and squeeze upwards on the bottom of the lever portion just behind the locking clasp.
+To unlock the tip, place a slight downward pressure on the top of the lever portion of the tip, and squeeze upwards on the bottom of the lever portion just behind the locking clasp.
 Then pivot the lever tip upwards.
 You should not feel any resistance to the lever rotating upwards - if you do you haven't properly released the locking portion.
 If you hear a click when pivoting the lever upwards, it is likely that you have broken, or partly failed the locking tab on the lever.

 After the rear of the tip has been rotated upwards, fit it into the gap in the hem of the trailing edge and then rotate the tip downwards until it locks into place.
 You should hear a click at this point, and the tip should be securely held in the locked position.
 (Note: A tip with a failed catch will still "click" when you rotate the lever downwards into position, but depending on the degree of failure of the catch, it may not support an upward load on the trailing edge sufficient to keep the tip locked in position.)
+NOTE: The root battens (the ones you installed onto the keel studs at the beginning of the set-up process) on the T2 extend all the way to the trailing edge, and are also fitted with lever tips.
+Don't forget to engage these into the trailing edge hem at this time.

 - 13. The next step is to deploy the sprogs and secure them in position.
 Before doing so, working through the sprog access zippers, preflight the following items: - a.
 The remaining internal ribs to confirm that they are fully zipped up. - b.
 The sprog hardware, including the leading edge sprog brackets, the attachment of the sprogs to these brackets, and the sprog cable attachments at both ends of each sprog cable. - c.
-The leading edge crossbar junction hardware, including the nut, bolt and safety ring at the bottom side wire attachment to the spar, the VG cam lever, its attachment to the leading edge and spar, including the curved aluminum support strap, and the attachment of the VG activation cable.
+The rear leading edge sail attachment / tip wand installation.